roytang/blog/content/quotes/tic.md

 ### 146

-<jaeger> if the increase depends on hardships, if you had the same hardships this year as the year before, does it mean wala kang increase?
+&lt;jaeger&gt; if the increase depends on hardships, if you had the same hardships this year as the year before, does it mean wala kang increase?

 ---

 ### 147

-<jaeger> nde mo naman kelangan magtrabaho ng 8 hours now
+&lt;jaeger&gt; nde mo naman kelangan magtrabaho ng 8 hours now

-<jaeger> you dont even need to work at all
+&lt;jaeger&gt; you dont even need to work at all

 ---